saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 # Setting up certificates

-This step is not necessary if you use password-based authentication; it is necessary if you use x509-based authentication.
+This step is not necessary if you use password-based authentication; they provide a template for you to follow if you plan to use x509-based authentication.

 ## Certificate Authority